Salvation Army Housing Tasmania (SAHT)

 - Respond to surveys.

-Salvation Army Housing recognises the importance of building sustainable and peaceful communities and has developed a wide range of strategies to ensure you enjoy a successful and long term experience.
+SAH recognises the importance of building sustainable and peaceful communities and has developed a wide range of strategies to ensure you enjoy a successful and long term experience.

-The change in housing over the years means many of properties are close together often with shared laundries, gardens and parking spaces.
 You will have neighbours, either next door if you live in a house, or maybe upstairs or downstairs if you live in a flat.

 You have a right to expect that they will respect your privacy, the property and your peace and quiet.
 They, of course, have the right to expect the same of you.
 We recommend that you first try to resolve the issue by speaking directly to those involved.
-However, if you find that problem continues or you feel that the problem is too serious or confrontational to discuss directly with a neighbour, then it is important that you tell your Housing or Support Worker about it as soon as possible.
+However, if you find that problem continues or you feel that the problem is too serious or confrontational to discuss directly with a neighbour, then it is important that you tell your Tenancy Worker or Support Worker about it as soon as possible.